nathanbumpus/Trinity-2.8.4-Marconi/dataqc.md

 ```

 <p>This looks good except for one thing.
 At the end of the first line of each entry there is a _forward/1.
-The /1 tells trinity that the read is from the forward or left strand.
+The /1 tells Trinity that the read is from the forward or left strand.
 Trinity will not recognize the _forward so we need to remove it so that the only thing left is /1.
 First make a new directory in the project folder called trinity_reads and then run the following script.</p>

 ```
 #!/bin/bash -l